lukasturcani/stk/documentation/source/index.rst

 Calculating Molecular Properties
 ................................

-``mtk`` provides a variety of methods to calculate molecular properties.
+``stk`` provides a variety of methods to calculate molecular properties.
 What methods can be used depends on what kind of molecule object is created.
 All molecules can use methods defined in :class:`.Molecule`.
 All building blocks can use methods in :class:`.StructUnit` in addition to this.